wp-plugins/gravity-forms-infobox-field/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Extends the Gravity Forms plugin, adding an infobox field that can be used to display information throughout the form.
+Extends the Gravity Forms plugin - adding an infobox field that can be used to display information throughout the form.

 == Description ==

-This plugin extends the Gravity Forms plugin, adding an infobox field that can be used to display information throughout the form.
+This plugin extends the Gravity Forms plugin - adding an infobox field that can be used to display information throughout the form.

 Infoboxes can be placed anywhere in a form, like you would any other form field.